2 Introduction

 There are two types of connectivity:

-• Structural connectivity represents how habitat patches (i.e., stream segments) are spatial distributed with respect to one another across the network.
+• Structural connectivity represents how habitat patches (i.e., stream segments) are spatially distributed with respect to one another across a network.

-• Functional connectivity represents not only how habitat patches are distributed, but recognizes species will have different responses to barriers based on their dispersal abilities.
+• Functional connectivity represents not only how habitat patches are distributed but recognizes that species will have different responses to barriers based on their dispersal abilities.

 There are a wide breath of both structural and functional stream connectivity indicators available within the literature.
 These indicators are typically focused on either the hydrological (e.g., least flow cost, river fragmentation, topographic wetness, etc) or biological (hanging culvert density, integral index of connectivity, probability of connectivity, etc) aspects of connectivity.
 There is no single index that can answer every question, so choosing an indicator that meets the desired objectives, and understanding the limitations of the index are essential.